-The Board believes that the Company's assets are exposed to market price risk, as the Company is required to hold most of its assets in the form of sterling denominated investments in small companies.
+The Board believes that the Company's assets are mainly exposed to market price risk, as the Company is required to hold most of its assets in the form of sterling denominated investments in small companies.

-Although one of these assets is quoted on AIM, all others are unquoted.
+All investment portfolio assets held are unquoted.
 All of the investments made by the Investment Adviser in unquoted companies, irrespective of the instruments the Company actually holds, (whether shares, preference shares or loan stock) carry a full market risk, even though some of the loan stocks may be secured on assets, but behind any prior ranking bank debt in the investee company.

-The Board considers that the value of investments in equity and loan stock instruments are ultimately sensitive to changes in their trading performance (discussed under investment risk earlier) and to changes in quoted share prices, insofar as such changes eventually affect the enterprise value of unquoted companies.
-The table below shows the impact on profit and net assets if there were to be a 20% (2015: 20%) movement in overall share prices, which might in part be caused by changes in interest rate levels.
-However, it is not considered possible to evaluate separately the impact of changes in interest rates upon the value of the Company's portfolios of investments in small, unquoted companies.
+The Board considers that the value of investments in equity and loan stock instruments are ultimately sensitive to changes in their trading performance (discussed under investment risk above) and to changes in quoted share prices, insofar as such changes eventually affect the estimated enterprise value of the portfolio's unquoted companies.
+The table below shows the impact on profit and net assets if there were to be a 20% (2016: 20%) movement in overall share prices, and has used a 20% change in the quoted market comparator multiple as a proxy for this.